whoamipodcast/whoamipodcast.github.io/_posts/people/2000-01-07-Falk-Kastell.md

 image: /images/speakers/FalkKastell.png
 vocation: Artist
 ---
-Falk Kästle was born in 1986 in Heidelberg, Germany.
+Falk Kastell was born in 1986 in Heidelberg, Germany.
 He studied Communications Design in Mannheim.
 He studied Photography and Painting in England.

 This full-blooded artist lives in Mannheim and works for local and international clients.